 In addition to siblings and half siblings, you can do relationship testing to confirm grandparents, aunts, uncles, and cousins.
-Since you will need two test kits, price is an important factor.
-The least expensive DNA test for checking close relationships is 23andMe.
+If your primary goal is to determine your relationship, I recommend the Family Finder test at Family Tree DNA.

 To measure the ethnic contribution of all your more recent ancestors, the new SNP-based autosomal DNA tests can tell you a lot.
-The Family Finder test includes a report called Population Finder.
-Similarly, the 23andMe test includes a report called Ancestry Composition.
+My favorite test for ethnic ancestry purposes is 23andMe.

 This is a rapidly growing area with many new companies that provide little or no value.
 I have tried several tests.
 If you click this 23andMe link, you will see an option to order their Health + Ancestry service.
 They provide a growing collection of FDA-approved health reports at a reasonable price.